Case Study: How to Build a Scalable 10G Network for SMB?

 Most small to medium enterprises are facing the problem of the frequently changing company infrastructure deployment and network environment.
-Therefore, the ability to flexibly deploy a cost-effective and scalable network in a short time paves the way for the SMB’s success.
+Therefore, the ability to flexibly deploy a cost-effective and scalable Ethernet network in a short time paves the way for SMB’s success.

 Case Study of Enterprise Network Building

 The customer wants the FS technical team to help him design a turnkey network deploying solution within their limited budget.
 And this 10G network solution needs to take their future growth into consideration.
 In addition, all the devices involved in the solution need to be available and cost-effective.
 The details about network environment and customer’s special needs for network switches have been listed as below:

-Building #1: It’s a small building with about 100 ports needing to be deployed.
+Building 1: It’s a small building with about 100 ports needing to be deployed.
 And one rack needs to be connected with 10G Ethernet.

-Building #2: It’s a two-story data building where 256 ports need to be connected.
+Building 2: It’s a two-story data building where 256 ports need to be connected.
 And two server racks need to be connected with 10G Ethernet.

-Special Needs for Network Switches:
+Special Needs for Network Switches